 Anderson Cooper: What's the point in proving that the robot can do the Mashed Potato?

 Marc Raibert: This process of, you know, doing new things with the robots lets you generate new tools, new approaches, new understanding of the problem-- that takes you forward.
 But, man, isn't it just fun?

 Anderson Cooper: But, I mean, it's-- it costs a lotta money.
 It took 18 months of your time.

 Marc Raibert: I think it was worth it.
 (LAUGHTER)

-Whether it'll be worth it to Boston Dynamics' new owners is less clear
+Whether it'll be worth it to Boston Dynamics' latest owners is less clear

 The South Korean carmaker, Hyundai, has purchased a majority stake for nearly a billion dollars.
-It is Boston Dynamics' third owner in eight years.
+It's Boston Dynamics' third owner in nine years.
 There's pressure to turn their research into revenue.

 And Boston Dynamics hopes this new robot will help.
-It's called Stretch and it's due to go on sale next year.
+It's called Stretch, and it went on sale earlier this year.
 This was the first time they'd shown it publically.

 Kevin Blankespoor: Warehouses is really the next frontier for robotics.

 Stretch may not be that exciting to look at, but it's built with a definite purpose in mind.
 It's got a seven-foot arm and they say it can move 800 boxes an hour in a warehouse and work for up to 16 hours without a break.
 Unlike many industrial robots that sit in one place, stretch is designed to move around.